4. Pedigree Analysis and Population Genetics

 diagonal-corrected mean coancestry:

-where is the size of the full reference cohort, is the mean off-diagonal additive relationship among sampled individuals, and is their mean inbreeding coefficient.
+where is the size of the full reference population, is the mean off-diagonal additive relationship among sampled individuals, and is their mean inbreeding coefficient.

 Use fg when the main concern is the amount of